 This well configuration is by far the most popular across the country.
 It is also among the easiest to work with when installing a hand well pump.

-- The blue cap you see here is an example of what is commonly referred to as a “turtle” because of its unique shape.
-The turtle has a bump-out which covers a conduit through which the electrical wires for the submersible pump travel from the source.
+The blue cap you see here is an example of what is commonly referred to as a “turtle” because of its unique shape.
+This well cap type has a bump-out which covers a conduit through which the electrical wires for the submersible pump parts travel from the source.

-- If FloJak is being installed temporarily using the hanging bracket and well-bonnet, then the turtle is removed to open the well casing.
-Installation is easy and straightforward.
+If FloJak is being installed temporarily using the hanging bracket and well-bonnet, then the turtle is removed to open the well casing.
+Installation of submersible pump parts is easy and straightforward.

-- For permanent installations, our systems all have options for sealing the well casing.
+For permanent installations, our hand well pumps all have options for sealing the well casing.

-- If FloJak is being installed permanently, then a common well-seal may be used.
+If a FloJak hand well pump is being installed permanently, then a common well-seal may be used.
 A well seal is an expandable plug which fits tightly into the top of the well casing while gripping FloJak securely.

 Well seals are available with multiple holes to accommodate FloJak (1.25” schedule 40) and the wires coming up through the conduit.
 When using a well seal like the one shown here, the electrical wires loop over and go down through one of the available holes, and are often covered by protective flex conduit.